Preparation for your dog’s arrival

 A crate at night can be useful for this.
 In general, a crate can often be very useful for a rescue dog, providing a safe space for retreat should the dog need it.
 A blanket on top can be useful to create an enclosed den.
 If you don’t want to use a crate, give thought to where the dog’s personal safe space will be.
 The first few weeks can be very overwhelming for a recently rescued dog and they can really need their down-time.

-Clear your schedule for as much time as possible when welcoming a new dog into your family.
+Clear your schedule for as many days as possible when welcoming a new dog into your family.
 Make sure any visitors to the house are aware that a potentially nervous rescue has arrived – dogs have escaped this way when doors are left open by arriving visitors.

 Consider what other parts of your daily routine or lifestyle may need careful introduction – for instance busy streets, horses, boats, cars, train travel, umbrellas, binmen, washing machines, vacuum cleaners, family visits….everywhere and everyone is different and needs careful consideration to smooth the dog’s transition to its happy new life.
 Remember they cannot understand that things are going to be better now and need lots of reassurance and routine to settle.